 What’s the big deal?
 Well, a trademark has two functions: firstly, to distinguish goods and services and thereby allow consumers to differentiate among competing products on the market; and secondly, to protect the trademark owner’s reputation and brand.

 Minogue is claiming that her 30+ year-old established brand would be diluted and tarnished if connected with Jenner’s and cause confusion to the wider public.
-Her reasoning being that the public is more likely to associate the name “Kylie” with Minogue rather than Jenner.
+Her reasoning is that the public is more likely to associate the name “Kylie” with Minogue rather than Jenner.
 Cuttingly, Minogue states in her opposition that since Jenner is a “secondary reality television personality” who has received criticism from disability rights groups and African-American communities, her brand would be irreparably harmed by such an association.

 While this may be true, it is worth noting that in her short time in the spotlight, 18-year old Jenner has amassed over 80 million followers across her social media accounts and launched several commercial ventures under her own name.
 Jenner also has amassed a much higher subscriber rate on things like YouTube, which Minogue has failed to utilize to her advantage.
 With Jenner’s 8 million subscribers, which Minogue could only catch up to using the https://buyoutubeviews.com/buy-youtube-subscribers article on buying subscribers, young Kylie is soaring ahead with a business mindset on making use of YouTube.
 Having all of those Instagram and YouTube followers have probably given her so many opportunities that most people dream of.
 There are ways to match Kylie’s impressive Instagram following statistics though.
 Apparently, getting free ig followers is easy when you use the right apps.
 Maybe then you could experience what it’s like to have that sort of audience on your social media profile.

 Because of all of the ventures she’s done with her name, Kylie could argue her case under the trademark doctrine of secondary meaning: